Heroku Ruby Support

 buildpack as the first buildpack on your app.

-Please see our Ruby Versions document for instructions on how to specify your Ruby version.
+See Ruby Versions for instructions on how to specify your Ruby version.

-The Ruby runtime that your app uses will be included in your slug, which will affect the slug size.
+The Ruby runtime that your app uses is included in your slug, which affects the slug size.

 The following is a list of runtime versions present for each stack.
-These versions are no longer receiving updates from Ruby core and do not fall under the Heroku Ruby support policy.
+The EOL versions are no longer receiving updates from Ruby core and don’t fall under the Heroku Ruby support policy.

 On the